 They have classes on how to use most of the budget features, in addition to some other really important financial topics, like mastering credit cards and creating a debt paydown plan.

-You’ll also find a blog with good information on important financial topics like emergency funds, investing, and credit card management.
+You’ll also find a blog with good information on important financial topics like emergency funds, credit card management, and investing.
 While you don’t need to buy YNAB in order to access the blog or classes, they definitely go together well.

 Their support staff is also top-notch; I’ve reached out to them several times with questions, and they are always responsive and helpful.